jwnaylor/carlin/README.md

 ##### Using AJAX

-In browser, the url http://127.0.0.1:5000/try will render web page that allows you to enter a json string into a text area and by clicking one to two buttons either retrieve the processed json and update the page, or retrieve a partial html response and update the page.
+In browser, the url http://127.0.0.1:5000/try will render web page that allows you to enter a json string into a text area and by clicking one of two buttons either retrieve the processed json and update the page, or retrieve a partial html response and update the page.